LazurasLong/Shadows-Parallel/CONTRIBUTING.md

 Contributing is fairly easy; all you have to do is write.
 It is preferred that you use Microsoft Word (if you don't, well, I can't guarantee that the exports are going to line up).

+There really is only one rule that stands out: please don't commit small snippets of code.
+If you've made a little typo, there's no need to create an entire commit just to fix it (unless it's the last stage of development and it's all you could find).
+Just keep writing, and get off at the next stop, metaphorically.

 ## Issues/Pull Requests

 ### Tags